ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 When annotating images, use the *Exo 2 light* font.
 For Chinese, Korean, Japanese characters, use the *Microsoft YaHei*.

-Try to limit writting text in images, as it is difficult for translators (and other editors besides you) to edit them.
+Try to limit writing text in images, as it is difficult for translators (and other editors besides you) to edit them.

 ##### Translating annotated images

-When translating annotated images, the localized image version must be placed in the same directory as the original version (i.e. the English version).
-The filename of a localized image version must start with the original version's name, followed by a hyphen, followed by the locale name (in caps).
+When translating annotated images, the localised image version must be placed in the same directory as the original version (i.e. the English version).
+The filename of a localised image version must start with the original version's name, followed by a hyphen, followed by the locale name (in caps).

 - e.g. `hardrock_mod_vs_easy_mod.jpg` (i.e. in English)
 - e.g. `hardrock_mod_vs_easy_mod-DE.jpg` (i.e. in German)